frederic-hallein/raycasting/README.md

 # Raycasting

 Raycasting is a rendering technique used to create a 3D perspective in a 2D map.
 This code uses the DDA (= Digital Differential Analyzer) algorithm.
-The implementation is based on the following website: https://lodev.org/cgtutor/raycasting.html.
 The rendering is done using the SDL2 library.

 # How to run (Linux)